 - 1. Student advised to or wishes to apply for mitigating circumstances - 2.
 Completes form with supporting evidence (for help on the process see ASA/ Programme Coordinator or Assessments Team) - 3.
 Submits form and supporting evidence to Assessments Team - 4.
-Application considered by Mitigating Circumstances Board/Chair of the Board - 5.
-Decision of Mitigating Circumstances Board confirmed to student.
-This will be one of four decisions: - a.
+Application considered by Mitigating Circumstances Board/Chair of the Board or by the Assessments Team (for applications approved clerically) - 5.
+Decision of Mitigating Circumstances Board or Assessments team (for applications approved clerically) confirmed to student.
+This will be one of five decisions: - a.
 Request accepted.
 Student resits without penalty during the next resit period - b.
+Request accepted.
+Student resits but mark is capped due to earlier nonsubmission/failure/academic offence - c.
 Request not accepted, standard resit applies.
-Appeal processes available following Programme Assessment Board - c.
-Recommendation student is granted a RAP / ILP (see RAP diagram) - d.
+Appeal processes available following Programme Assessment Board - d.
+Recommendation student is granted a RAP / ILP (see RAP diagram) - e.
 Request for further evidence to be provided